 - Honore Daumier

 - The Daily Show satirizes modern US and global news events, as does the Spin-Off, The Colbert Report.
 Whether their satire is Juvenalian or Horatian depends on the subject: Fox News Channel?
 Juvenalian (particularly when it comes to Glenn Beck).
 Barack Obama?
 Horatian.
 George W. Bush?
-Are we talking 2001-2006 or 2006-2009?* The rest of the media?
+Are we talking 2001-2006 or 2006-2009?note The rest of the media?
 What are they saying now?
 Etc., etc., etc.

 - Yes Minister satirized 1980s UK Governmental policy and decision-making.
 Generally Horatian with occasional dips into Juvenalian territory.